Why Single Muslim Women Deserve More Respect & Support In Their Search For Marriage

 But because these are the only things we have ever been told to go by, we cling to them, never daring to widen our options for fear that we are deserting all that we know to be correct in the art of choosing a spouse.

-We are so preoccupied with getting married now that we fail to remember that we are choosing a man who will journey with us into old age one day and hence we make decisions based on our current needs and lifestyles.
+We are so preoccupied with getting married now that we fail to remember that we are choosing a man who will journey with us into old age one day and hence we make decisions based on our current needs and lifestyles (as well as fears)

 Most of these women are dying to find that one guy who will be their companion, their best friend and their soulmate and your criticism of them will only destroy their self-esteem further.

-It’s like telling a sick person to just “get better already” or telling a poor person to merely “get more money”.
-Next time you meet a sister who has been single a long time, ask her how she is feeling not whether she has met anyone yet, empathise with her pain even if you do not understand it and treat her like the smart, valued, worthy member of society and the ummah that she is.
+It’s like telling an unemployed person to just “get a job already” or telling a poor person to merely “get more money”.
+Next time you meet a sister who has been single a long time, ask her how she is feeling not whether she has met anyone yet.
+And if she does disclose her struggles to you empathise with her pain even if you do not understand it and treat her like the smart, valued, worthy member of society and the ummah that she is.

-I created Soraya Singles Coaching for these very sisters.
+I created Single Muslima Solutions for these very sisters.
 It is my gift to you in a world where no one seems to understand what you are going though and expects so much of you with so little support offered.

 I want you to know that it will get better, there’s nothing wrong with you and you can learn to make it happen for you with a man who will treat you with nothing less that the love and respect that any sister deserves.